emscripten-core/emscripten/site/source/docs/debugging/Sanitizers.rst

 Catching Null Dereference
 -------------------------

-With Emscripten, deferencing a null pointer does not immediately cause a segmentation fault, unlike traditional platforms.
-Instead, Emscripten checks a magic cookie stored at address 0 at the end of the program execution.
+By default, with Emscripten, deferencing a null pointer does not immediately cause a segmentation fault, unlike traditional platforms.
+Instead, it checks a magic cookie stored at address 0 at the end of the program execution.

 This only detects null pointer writes, and not reads, and it's rather difficult to find where the null pointer write occurred.

+Emscripten provides a ``SAFE_HEAP`` mode, which can be activated by running ``emcc`` with ``-s SAFE_HEAP=1``.
+This will catch both null pointer reads and writes, and causes an exception, but it is a slow, and does not tell you the exact line numbers unless you compile with ``-g``.

-UBSan will tell you exactly where the null deference happened, and works for both reads and writes.
+UBSan will tell you exactly where the null deference happened, and works for both reads and writes, with much less performance penalty than ``SAFE_HEAP``.

 Consider the following program, ``null-assign.c``: